jiphex/libvirtskillz/README.md

       end
     end

-Use fpm to create a debian package with `make'.
+Use fpm to create debian or CentOS packages with `make'.
+You need rubygems for fpm, but not to use the final package.

+On CentOS, you'll need the EPEL repo to install the final package, and rpmbuild to be able to create the RPMs with FPM.